 Reporting of Deposit Interest

-Revenue powers exist to allow Revenue to make regulations obliging financial institutions (including credit unions) to return details of all interest and other similar payments made to customers.
+Powers exist to allow Revenue to make regulations obliging financial institutions (including credit unions) to return details of all interest and other similar payments made to customers.
 On making appropriate regulations, the financial institution is obliged to get details of the person’s tax reference number and provide this, together with their name & address, to Revenue.